devi4nt/mediaid-course-feed/README.md

 ### Sort order

-The default sorting direction is ascending but you can also alter this by including this data attribute `data-direction="DESC"`.
+The default sorting direction is ascending, this can be altered by including this data attribute `data-direction="DESC"`.

 ```
 <div data-course-feed data-sort="price" data-direction="DESC"></div>